Things to Know About Power Over Ethernet Switch

 Confusing Questions About Power Over Ethernet Switch

-1.What are the differences between PoE switches and normal switches?
+1. What are the differences between PoE switches and normal switches?

 They differ in reliability, function, cost and manipulation.
-Compared with normal switches which only support data transmission, power over Ethernet switch can support data transmission and power supply.
-Devices connected with power over Ethernet switch don’t need to perform power supply wiring, which can save costs and simplify the whole network management.
+Compared with normal switches which only support data transmission, power over Ethernet switches can support data transmission and power supply.
+Devices connected with power over an Ethernet switch don’t need to perform power supply wiring, which can save costs and simplify the whole network management.

-2.What is the differences between PoE and PoE+?
+2. What are the differences between PoE and PoE+?

 Firstly, one difference between PoE and PoE+ is the actual Institute of Electrical and Electronics Engineers (IEEE) standards themselves.
 PoE is 802.3af, while PoE+ is 802.3at.
 The maximum capacity of PoE can reach 25.5 w, while the maximum capacity of PoE+ can reach 35.4 w.
 Secondly, the maximum support current of PoE is 350mA, while PoE+ is 600mA.

-3.Can I use PoE ports for non PoE devices?
+3. Can I use PoE ports for non-PoE devices?

-4.Do all Ethernet cables support PoE?
+4. Do all Ethernet cables support PoE?

 Conclusion

-It is without that power over Ethernet switches significantly improve the efficiency of network devices.
-After reading the whole passage, you may likely to have a general idea of PoE switches.
+It is without that power over Ethernet switches that significantly improve the efficiency of network devices.
+After reading the whole passage, you may likely have a general idea of PoE switches.
 FS provides different types of PoE switches for Ethernet PoE power supply and data communication.
 For more information, just reach us via sales@fs.com.

-Related Articles
+Related Articles:

 Gigabit PoE Switch vs Normal Switch

-Gigabit PoE Switch vs. Normal Switch — Find the Right Switch for You
+PoE Switch vs. Normal Switch — Find the Right Switch for You

 The telecommunication industry has always been developing with leaps and bounds and technology changes with each passing day.
 For people with little network knowledge, the evolving optional network devices like PoE switches can be a big puzzle.
 What is PoE?
 What is the difference between a PoE switch and a regular network switch?
 This article explains their differences and how to find the right switch for you.

 PoE, short for Power over Ethernet, is a technology that enables Ethernet cable to supply power.
 Thus power sourcing equipment (PSE) can transmit both data and power to powered devices (PD) simultaneously via one single cable.
-PoE has two standards available on network switch: IEEE 802.3af/at.
+PoE has two standards available on network switches: IEEE 802.3af/at.
 The former original PoE standard, defined in 2003, provides a 15.4 W power budget to PDs (12.95 W available for accessing).
 The latter PoE+/PoE Plus standard defined in 2009 provides up to 30 W (25.5 W) power.

 What is a PoE Switch?

 PoE switch is one of the two types of PSE for PoE implementation: endspan switch and midspan PoE injector.
-To enhance network resiliency, gigabit PoE switches provided by FS.com are highly compatible IEEE 802.3af/at managed PoE+ switches.
+To enhance network resiliency, gigabit PoE switches provided by FS.com are highly compatible with IEEE 802.3af/at managed PoE+ switches.

 For example, FS S3150-8T2FP, an 8-Port Managed PoE+ switch, is equipped with 8x 10/100/1000BASE-T ports, 2x 1Gb SFP uplinks, 8x RJ45 ports support both IEEE 802.3af PoE and IEEE 802.3at PoE+ (up to 30W per port) for powering attached IP phones, wireless access points, or other standards-compliant PoE and PoE+ end network devices.
-2x SFP uplink ports are provided to support connections to higher layer devices.
+2x SFP uplink ports are provided to support connections to higher-layer devices.

-” Also check – FS PoE Switches
+Also cheque – cheque-FS PoE Switches

 PoE Switch vs. Normal Switch: What’s the Difference?

 In a word, the major difference between a PoE switch and a normal switch is PoE accessibility.
-A regular Ethernet switch is not PoE enabled to supply power for end users over Ethernet.
+A regular Ethernet switch is not PoE-enabled to supply power for end users over Ethernet.
 Therefore the user needs one extra cable to connect power outlets.

-When using Gigabit PoE switch, only one power cable is required.
+When using a Gigabit PoE switch, only one power cable is required.
 Then the PDs can be directly plugged into the PoE gigabit switch port for both data transmission and power supply.
-The illustration and table below list the differences between deploying PoE switch and normal switch while adding PoE to networks.
+The illustration and table below list the differences between deploying a PoE switch and a normal switch while adding PoE to networks.

 PoE SwitchNormal Switch

-Required AccessoriesEasy for management (power and transmission)Require separate two wires for powering on normal switch and PoE injector
+Required AccessoriesEasy for management (power and transmission)Require separate two wires for powering on the normal switch and PoE injector

 PoE Access MethodUpgrade to PoE network by replacing the normal Ethernet switch with PoE Ethernet switchInstall PoE injector between switch and PDs to add PoE capability to the existing non-PoE switch